The Rankin dairy farming family from Taranaki rocks. So Prime Minister Jacinda Ardern found out at Fieldays last week.

 Rock hiding has been a popular hobby for families around New Zealand in recent years, with Facebook pages such as Taranaki Rocks helping people find and hide the painted rocks.

-This craze has now come to Fieldays, with Rosie Rocks hidden around the Heritage Valley for children to find during the event this year.
+This craze came to Fieldays, with Rosie Rocks hidden around the Heritage Valley for children to find during the event.

-Rosie, the 'cowbassador' for New Zealand dairy farmers, has been busy in recent weeks decorating rocks to be hidden and found.
+Rosie, the 'cowbassador' for New Zealand dairy farmers, has been busy decorating rocks to be hidden and found.

-Rosie says she wants her rocks to be a random act of kindness that will bring a smile to the faces of children attending Fieldays this year.
+Rosie says she wants her rocks to be a random act of kindness that will bring a smile to the faces of children attending Fieldays.